eljefe303030/Melius/DRAFT3.0_README.md

 2. [No Headshot and Crit Sounds](https://www.nexusmods.com/starfield/mods/4414) This mod removes Headshot and Crit sounds.
 No more immersion breaking UI sound effects.
 All crits and headshot sounds replaced with silence. *recommended to use in conjunction with the mod below - Satisfying Headshots - Sound Overhaul*
 3. [Satisfying Headshots - Sound Overhaul](https://www.nexusmods.com/starfield/mods/3823) You now hear the clanging of the bullet hitting the helmets of your foes. *recommended to use in conjunction with the mod above - No Headshot and Crit Sounds*
 4. [No Hit Confirmation Sound](https://www.nexusmods.com/starfield/mods/3938) no projectile hit confirmation sfx (thud).
-5. [No XP Soundeffect](https://www.nexusmods.com/starfield/mods/4271) This mod disables the soundeffect played when gaining XP ingame.
+5. [No XP Soundeffect](https://www.nexusmods.com/starfield/mods/4271) This mod disables the sound effect played when gaining XP in game.
 6. [Silent Sounds - Immersive Gameplay - Selective](https://www.nexusmods.com/starfield/mods/664) Removes Level Up, Location Discover, Mission related, Skill Magazine read and similar sounds.
 Intended for a more immersive gameplay.

 **09.1 LUT RESOURCES**